-- Yorktown's roadway network consists of limited-access roads (a.k.a. expressways); arterial roads; collector roads; and local streets (a.k.a. residential neighborhood streets.) - Highways: The Taconic State Parkway and Bear Mountain Parkway provide a higher level of traffic capacity per lane and have limited opportunities for traffic access and egress.
-They do not provide direct access to adjacent land uses.

-Arterial Streets: Primary roadways whose main function is to channel higher volumes of traffic, with limited, signalized intersections.
+- Yorktown's roadway network consists of limited-access roads (a.k.a. expressways); arterial roads; collector roads; and local streets (a.k.a. residential neighborhood streets.) - Expressways: The Taconic State Parkway is considered an expressway because it provides a higher level of traffic capacity per lane and has limited opportunities for traffic access and egress.
+It does not provide direct access to adjacent land uses. - Arterial Streets: Primary roadways whose main function is to channel higher volumes of traffic, with limited, signalized intersections.
 They may also provide local land use access in certain locations.
-State Routes 6 and 202 are considered arterials.

-- Collector Streets: Roadways that link together arterial roadways and also connect local streets with those arterials.
+State Routes 6 and 202 are considered arterials. - Collector Streets: Roadways that link together arterial roadways and also connect local streets with those arterials.
 They are frequently intersected by local streets and are generally residential in character.
 Examples: Stony Street and Baldwin Road. - Local Streets: Roads intended to primarily provide access to their adjoining uses and which are not major through streets.